savantly-net/headkey/NOTES.md

 **This is a living document.
 Update it when the system is changed**

+## IMPORTANT
+This application is designed for large scale operations.
+Every architecture decision should be made with scalability, performance and extention capabilities in mind.

 ## 🎯 Project Overview

 **HeadKey** is a sophisticated Memory API system for AI agents built on the **Cognitive Ingestion & Belief Formation Engine (CIBFE)** architecture.
 It provides intelligent memory management with automatic categorization, similarity search, belief tracking, and forgetting capabilities.